Visit some of the top Zion National Park attractions with Caravan Tours.

 Zion Park Lodge is open for guests year-round who come to explore the magnificent surroundings of Zion National Park.
 The original Zion Lodge structure was destroyed by fire in the mid 1960’s and although the lodge was rebuilt the same year, it did not regain its original rustic appearance until it was refurbished in 1990.

 Caravan’s current Grand Canyon Tour itinerary includes two nights at the acclaimed Zion Park Lodge.
 Visit our tour hotels and lodges page for an overview of the accommodations available on this all-inclusive tour.

 Visit Zion Park Attractions with Caravan Tours!

-In addition to two nights’ stay at the Zion Park Lodge, many of the above mentioned attractions are included as part of Caravan Tours’ fully escorted 8-day Grand Canyon Tour, which is all inclusive and affordably priced.
+In addition to two nights’ stay at the Zion Park Lodge, many of the above mentioned attractions are included as part of Caravan Tours’ fully escorted 8-day Grand Canyon vacation package, which is all inclusive and affordably priced.

 These Grand Canyon vacations always book up quickly!